adipatel11/courtmetrics/README.md

    ```json
    { "email": "player@example.com", "hashedPassword": "...", "createdAt": "ISO8601" }
    ```
-3. Subsequent logins verify the hash and set the `tsv_session` HTTP-only cookie.
+3. Subsequent logins verify the hash and set the `cm_session` HTTP-only cookie.
 4. Logout from the dashboard to clear the cookie.

 ### Project Scripts